koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_33_broad-production-location-strategies-dicken.md

-# Broad production location strategies Dicken
+# Slide 33 of Lecture 4 contains information about Broad production location strategies Dicken

 # The image in slide 33 of lecture 4 is divided into four quadrants, each representing a different configuration strategy: "Centralized Production," "Regional Production," "Regional Specialization," and "Vertical Integration."
 Each quadrant contains four colored squares labeled with different countries: "Country A," "Country B," "Country C," and "Country D." The relationships and interactions among these countries are depicted through arrows of varying directions and thickness.